Should You Put Starter Fertilizer on New Sod?

 Why Phosphorus Is Important for New Lawns

 Phosphorus is one of the three essential nutrients that all plants need for healthy growth (the other two are nitrogen and potassium).
-Because it encourages the development of robust root systems, the presence of phosphorus in the soil makes it possible for grass to develop a lush, thick appearance.
+Because it encourages the development of robust grass root systems, the presence of phosphorus in the soil makes it possible for grass to develop a lush, thick appearance.
 Plants are able to make better use of their resources when there good levels of phosphorus present in the soil.

 This essential nutrient is a crucial part of the structural components that make up the grass’s DNA.
-The fundamental components of a plant, such as its genes and chromosomes, are transmitted from one genisis of the plant to the next, serving in effect as a “blueprint” for the plant’s expansion and maturation.
+The fundamental components of a plant, such as its genes and chromosomes, are transmitted from one genesis of the plant to the next, serving in effect as a “blueprint” for the plant’s expansion and maturation.

 In addition, phosphorous is responsible for increasing the efficiency of sugar and starch transport within plants.
 It stores them as energy and makes this available to be used as a source of energy for other reactions occurring within the plant.